Name: Larch Mountain Salamander (Plethodon larselli)

 - View a map of where they live.

-- Are found in southern Washington in the Cascade Mountains, and the Columbia river gorge area up to Snoqualmie pass
+- Larch Mountain Salamanders are found in southern Washington in the Cascade Mountains, and the Columbia river gorge area up to Snoqualmie Pass.

 - Breeding season is spring and fall.

-- Eggs are most likely laid in underground dens, although known have been found to date.
+- Eggs are most likely laid in underground dens, although none have been found to date.

 - Do not have an aquatic larval stage, hatch directly into small salamanders.